mdbs99/james/README.md

 * No usage of nil/NULL in arguments or returns
 * No algorithms in constructors
 * No getters and setters
-* No type casting or reflection
 * No procedures or functions, only Interfaces and Objects

 ## Dependencies

-We are using other packages:
+We are using [mORMot](https://github.com/synopse/mORMot) as the only dependency.

-* [Synapse](http://synapse.ararat.cz/doku.php/download) (it will be removed soon) — this project deals with network communication.

 ## How to contribute?